bdring/Grbl_Esp32/README.md

 ### Issues / Changes

-1. **Startup Text** - Can we get rid of the ESP32 startup text?
-It might annoy some senders.
-It is probably possible using sdkconfig.h. but that might be difficult for the novice Arduino IDE user.
-2. **Direction pin delay** - Not implemented yet.
+1. **Direction pin delay** - Not implemented yet.
 Some drivers require a couple of microseconds after the direction pin is set before you start the step pulse.
 The original plan was to [use the RMT feature](http://www.buildlog.net/blog/?s=rmt), but that has issues when trying to use it in an Interrupt.
-3. **Limit Switch debouncing** is not supported yet.
+2. **Limit Switch debouncing** is not supported yet.
 It does not seem to be a problem on my test rigs.
 It might be better to us an R/C filter for now.

 ### Using It